Vicken-Ghoubiguian/pepperApplications/README.md

 <a name="how_to_install_a_dialog_box_on_the_robot"></a>
 ## How to install a dialog box on the robot ?

+To install a dialog box on the robot, things get a little tough.
+To make a dialog box work, you must first of all install a particular application on Pepper.
+But don't panic.
+Everything will be explained in this section.
+We will now explain what is this particular and mentioned application to install on Pepper to make dialog boxes work, and how to install it.

 Just a piece of cake 🐱.
 No ?

 <a name="useful_links"></a>